Castletown House: Early history

 On William Conolly's death in 1729, his widow Katherine (née Conyngham) continued living in the house and hosting extravagant entertainments there until her own death in 1752.
 The Castletown estate then passed to Conolly's nephew William James Conolly, MP for Ballyshannon.
 On William James' death in 1754 it passed to his son Tom Conolly whose wife, Lady Louisa (great-granddaughter of Charles II of England and Louise de Keroualle), finished the interior decoration during the 1760s and 1770s.
-Lady Louisa had grown up in Carton House, a demesne to the north east of Castletown house.
+Lady Louisa had grown up in Carton House, within a demesne to the north-east of Castletown house.
 Much of the work on the interior was carried out to designs of William Chambers.
-She also did extensive work on the grounds; the paths through the forest are still in walking condition although, due to anti-joyrider measures, several of the culverts have broken and the pathways are again subject to flooding.
-The drainage scheme through the woodland is ingenious, creating dry paths for walking on land that is below the watertable.
-The ha-ha fence is part of this intricate network.
+Lady Louisa also ordered extensive work on the grounds; the drainage scheme through the woodland is ingenious, creating dry paths for walking on land that is below the watertable (the ha-ha fence is part of this intricate network).
+The paths through the forest she set out are still in walking condition although, due to anti-joyrider measures, several of the culverts have broken and the pathways are again subject to flooding.

-When Tom died in 1803 he left the estate to his wife who on her own death in 1821 bequeathed it to her great-nephew, Edward Michael Pakenham, later the MP for Donegal, on condition he adopted the surname of Conolly.
+When Tom Conolly died in 1803, he left the estate to his wife, who on her own death in 1821 bequeathed it to her great-nephew, Edward Michael Pakenham, later the MP for Donegal, on condition he adopted the surname of Conolly.
 He was succeeded by his eldest son, another Tom Conolly, the eccentric MP for Donegal from 1849 to 1876.
 Tom's eldest son Thomas inherited Castletown, but after he was killed in 1900 the estate passed to his brother Major Edward Conolly.

-The Conolly family continued to live in their ancestral house, latterly as the Conolly-Carews, until 1965, when it was sold by The 6th Baron Carew, along with its collections and land, to a Major Wilson for £133,000.
-Some of the land has been built on, although with some of the estate's features retained amongst the new structures.
+The Conolly family continued to reside in their ancestral home, later bearing the title Conolly-Carew, until 1965.
+That year, the 6th Baron Carew sold Castletown House—along with its contents and 580 acres of land—for £166,000.
+The purchasers were Julian de Lisle, a London-based property owner, businessman, and cousin of the Guinness family, and Major James Wilson, Master of the Kildare Hunt and also a cousin of de Lisle.
+Portions of the estate have since been developed, although some original features have been preserved within the new constructions.